steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 reception level, so we will adjust this.
 The receiver sensitivity for this channel is -96 dBm.
 It means that for ``rss`` values lower than this, we will have no packet recovery.
-This goes a little further from a typical erasure channel where we may or may not have packet losses regurlarly, the reason being that receiver position and received power are fixed.
+This goes a little further from a typical erasure channel where we may or may not have packet losses regularly, the reason being that receiver position and received power are fixed.

 To change the ``rss`` value , simply type: ::